 Mr Ben-Gvir was surrounded by a heavy security presence, after Palestinians warned that his visit would cause “an explosion”, Israel's public broadcaster Kan reported.

 Why is the Al Aqsa Mosque so important?

-Violence at Al Aqsa during Ramadan last year was one of the factors leading up to the 11-day war between Israel and militant groups in Gaza.
+Violence at Al Aqsa during Ramadan was one of the factors leading up to the 11-day war between Israel and extremist groups in Gaza in 2021.
 Further flare-ups since then have been averted with the help of mediation by Egypt.

 What led to the 2021 Gaza war?